EULAV Asset Management Has $2.74 Million Stake in Interactive Brokers Group, Inc. (NASDAQ:IBKR)

-EULAV Asset Management lowered its stake in shares of Interactive Brokers Group, Inc. (NASDAQ:IBKR – Free Report) by 8.3% during the second quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+EULAV Asset Management cut its position in Interactive Brokers Group, Inc. (NASDAQ:IBKR – Free Report) by 8.3% in the 2nd quarter, according to its most recent filing with the Securities and Exchange Commission.
 The institutional investor owned 33,000 shares of the financial services provider’s stock after selling 3,000 shares during the quarter.
-EULAV Asset Management’s holdings in Interactive Brokers Group were worth $2,741,000 at the end of the most recent reporting period.
+EULAV Asset Management’s holdings in Interactive Brokers Group were worth $2,741,000 as of its most recent SEC filing.

-A number of other hedge funds have also recently added to or reduced their stakes in the stock.
-Venturi Wealth Management LLC acquired a new position in shares of Interactive Brokers Group in the 1st quarter valued at approximately $26,000.
-Atlas Capital Advisors LLC bought a new position in Interactive Brokers Group in the first quarter valued at about $40,000.
-Eagle Bay Advisors LLC acquired a new position in Interactive Brokers Group during the second quarter worth about $31,000.
-Belpointe Asset Management LLC lifted its holdings in shares of Interactive Brokers Group by 64.5% in the first quarter.
-Belpointe Asset Management LLC now owns 579 shares of the financial services provider’s stock worth $48,000 after acquiring an additional 227 shares during the last quarter.
-Finally, Dark Forest Capital Management LP bought a new position in shares of Interactive Brokers Group in the first quarter worth about $49,000.
+Other institutional investors and hedge funds also recently made changes to their positions in the company.
+Orbis Allan Gray Ltd boosted its stake in Interactive Brokers Group by 68.7% in the first quarter.
+Orbis Allan Gray Ltd now owns 7,164,239 shares of the financial services provider’s stock valued at $591,480,000 after buying an additional 2,918,748 shares in the last quarter.
+Norges Bank acquired a new stake in shares of Interactive Brokers Group in the 4th quarter valued at approximately $97,717,000.
+Coronation Fund Managers Ltd. grew its holdings in shares of Interactive Brokers Group by 263.0% during the 2nd quarter.
+Coronation Fund Managers Ltd. now owns 931,020 shares of the financial services provider’s stock valued at $77,340,000 after purchasing an additional 674,551 shares during the last quarter.
+Vanguard Group Inc. increased its position in Interactive Brokers Group by 7.0% during the 3rd quarter.
+Vanguard Group Inc. now owns 9,035,116 shares of the financial services provider’s stock worth $577,435,000 after purchasing an additional 592,266 shares in the last quarter.
+Finally, Empower Advisory Group LLC bought a new position in Interactive Brokers Group in the 1st quarter valued at approximately $41,504,000.
 Institutional investors own 21.56% of the company’s stock.

-The company also recently disclosed a quarterly dividend, which will be paid on Thursday, December 14th.
-Stockholders of record on Friday, December 1st will be paid a $0.10 dividend.
-This represents a $0.40 dividend on an annualized basis and a dividend yield of 0.50%.
-The ex-dividend date is Thursday, November 30th.
-Interactive Brokers Group’s dividend payout ratio is currently 7.29%.
+The firm also recently disclosed a quarterly dividend, which will be paid on Thursday, December 14th.
+Stockholders of record on Friday, December 1st will be given a $0.10 dividend.
+This represents a $0.40 annualized dividend and a dividend yield of 0.50%.
+The ex-dividend date of this dividend is Thursday, November 30th.
+Interactive Brokers Group’s dividend payout ratio (DPR) is presently 7.29%.

 Analysts Set New Price Targets

-IBKR has been the subject of a number of research analyst reports.
-StockNews.com assumed coverage on shares of Interactive Brokers Group in a research report on Thursday, October 5th.
-They set a “hold” rating for the company.
-Barclays upped their price target on shares of Interactive Brokers Group from $110.00 to $112.00 and gave the stock an “overweight” rating in a report on Wednesday, October 18th.
-UBS Group initiated coverage on Interactive Brokers Group in a research report on Tuesday, October 3rd.
-They set a “buy” rating and a $113.00 price objective on the stock.
-Piper Sandler upped their target price on Interactive Brokers Group from $115.00 to $118.00 and gave the stock an “overweight” rating in a report on Monday, October 9th.
-Finally, The Goldman Sachs Group initiated coverage on Interactive Brokers Group in a research note on Tuesday, September 19th.
-They set a “neutral” rating and a $97.00 price target on the stock.
-Two research analysts have rated the stock with a hold rating and six have issued a buy rating to the stock.
-According to data from MarketBeat, the stock has a consensus rating of “Moderate Buy” and an average price target of $112.43.
+IBKR has been the topic of a number of research reports.
+The Goldman Sachs Group initiated coverage on shares of Interactive Brokers Group in a research note on Tuesday, September 19th.
+They set a “neutral” rating and a $97.00 target price on the stock.
+Barclays upped their target price on Interactive Brokers Group from $110.00 to $112.00 and gave the stock an “overweight” rating in a report on Wednesday, October 18th.
+StockNews.com began coverage on Interactive Brokers Group in a report on Thursday, October 5th.
+They set a “hold” rating on the stock.
+UBS Group assumed coverage on shares of Interactive Brokers Group in a report on Tuesday, October 3rd.
+They issued a “buy” rating and a $113.00 price objective for the company.
+Finally, Piper Sandler boosted their target price on shares of Interactive Brokers Group from $115.00 to $118.00 and gave the stock an “overweight” rating in a report on Monday, October 9th.
+Two research analysts have rated the stock with a hold rating and six have issued a buy rating to the company.
+According to data from MarketBeat, the company currently has a consensus rating of “Moderate Buy” and a consensus target price of $112.43.

 About Interactive Brokers Group